 The length of attendance is the total of full grades a student completed in public school while living in the #205 School District as verified through school records.
 The percentage is the amount of tuition reduction that will be applied to the student’s account, up to a maximum of 16 hours each semester.

-The Galesburg Promise Scholarship Application process is open from October 1st until March 15th each academic year, allowing students to apply for scholarships to be awarded the following academic year.
-All completed scholarship applications must be submitted by March15th.
-More information about how to apply to this scholarship will be coming soon.
+The Galesburg Promise Scholarship Application process is open from October 1st until March 15 of each academic year, allowing students to apply for scholarships to be awarded the following academic year.

 What if I am not covered for a 100% attendance benefit?